 'Tis the season to go shopping – in our pajamas

 Love it or loathe it, Black Friday is here.

-For decades, it's been the day for rampant consumerism in the U.S., a day (or a weekend) for cashing in on deals that can help make the most of a Christmas budget.
+For decades, it's been the day (and lately, even the couple of weeks) for cashing in on deals that can help make the most of a Christmas budget.
 Black Friday got its start in the U.S., attaching itself to their Thansgiving weekend, but over the years, it's crept into Canada, with stacks of flyers trumpeting discounts that would make our neighbours to the south proud.

 1. Make a list

 When you go to the mall or even if you're shopping online, all you see is “sale, sale, sale, and then you end up buying things you don’t need,” says McBride.
 A list keeps you focused.

 2. Set a budget

 “Mistake Number 1 is not having a budget,” says McBride.
 Mistake Number 2 not sticking to it.
 If you’ve only allotted $50 for your sister but that perfect sweater is $75, “Let it go, and find something in your price range.”

 “Mistake Number 1 is not having a budget,” says McBride.
 Mistake Number 2 not sticking to one.